Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Experiment Details

 dLDS and behavior-dLDS reconstruction $R^2$ proved particularly sensitive to model size.
 This was best approximated by the number of principal components required by PCA to achieve an $R^2$ around 0.8-0.9.
 Thus, we opted to use 50 latent dimensions.
 We then started with 50 dynamics operators and scaled down from there to 25 operators without loss of $R^2$ or median number of active operators at a time.
 Regularization coefficients were optimized starting from the coefficients used to model \textit{C. elegans} data in~\cite{Yezerets2025}.
 The additional sparsity settings for updating $\bm{\Psi}$, e.g., the Frobenius norm, were not used.
 Settings can be found in Table~\ref{table:modelParametersZebrafish}.

 \begin{supfigure*}{}

-{\textbf{Four weakest $\bm{\Psi}$ connections between dynamics coefficients and motor activity in a model with one behavior.} Overall model $R^2 = 0.90$.
+{\textbf{Four weakest $\bm{\Psi}$ connections between dynamics coefficients and motor activity in a model with one behavior.} b-dLDS $R^2 = 0.91$ for neural data reconstruction (over whole time series concatenated; per neuron varies); $R^2 = 0.97$ for reconstruction of smoothed behavior data input to the model.
 Dynamic connectivity maps and dynamics coefficients shown.
 The weakest relationships to behavior are those dynamics operators that are rarely utilized throughout the recording.} \end{supfigure*}

 \begin{supfigure*}{}